 A current list of local home school resources, groups, and points of contact can be accessed by contacting the School Liaison Officer.

 Homeschooling in Kansas and Missouri

 Missouri does not regulate or monitor home schools.
 There is no need to register as a home school in Missouri.
 However, there are records that MUST be maintained.
-Find everything you need to know about home schooling in Missouri at the Missouri Department of Elementary and Secondary Education.
+Find everything you need to know about home schooling in Missouri by reviewing the following State Statutes: 167.031 167.042

 The availability of special classes and services for students that home school is determined by local district policy.
 Public schools are not required to make a free and appropriate education available to students who are not both enrolled and residing in their district.
 The district policy must be non-discriminatory by either allowing part time enrollment for any reason or not allowing it at all.